WorkloadAutomation/ibm-workload-automation-chart/README.md

 Before you upgrade a chart, verify if there are jobs currently running and manually stop the related processes or wait until the jobs complete.
 To upgrade the release <workload_automation_release_name> to a new version of the chart, run the following command from the directory where the values.yaml file is located:

  `helm upgrade release_name <repo_name>/workload-automation-prod -f values.yaml -n <workload_automation_namespace>`

+If you have configured a configMaps file as described in [Installing Automation Hub integrations](installing-automation-hub-integrations), this upgrade procedure automatically upgrades any integrations or plug-ins previously installed from Automation Hub.

 ## Rolling Back the Chart